Bam92/abelmbula/content/blog/bootstrap-node/index.md

 The first solution I'd suggest you here is to use a CDN.
 Here's how you can do it.

-Go [here](https://getbootstrap.com/docs/4.5/getting-started/introduction/#quick-start) to copy Bootstrap CSS and and eventually additional JS and paste them in your index file.
+Go [here](https://getbootstrap.com/docs/4.5/getting-started/introduction/#quick-start) to copy Bootstrap CSS and eventually additional JS and paste them in your index file.

 ### Using a CDN